Railcard Terms & Conditions

 - Tickets for your journey should be purchased before boarding the train and when buying tickets you must show the Railcard.

 - You must carry your Railcard with you on your journey and when asked by rail staff, you must show a valid ticket and valid Railcard.
-If you fail to do so, you and each member of your group will be required to pay the full price Standard Single fare for your journey as if no tickets were purchased before starting the journey and in some cases a Penalty Fare.
+If you fail to do so, the Train Companies reserve the right to charge you and each member of your group the full price Standard Single fare for your journey as if no tickets were purchased before starting the journey and in some cases a Penalty Fare.
 This does not apply if there was no ticket office at the station at which you began your journey or if the ticket office was closed and there was no ticket machine from which you could buy discounted tickets.

 - Additional accompanying passengers for whom discounted tickets are purchased must travel with the Railcard holder throughout the journey.

 - Time restrictions apply for journeys in the Network Railcard area.
 Please refer to time restrictions, enquire at a station ticket office before your travel or phone National Rail enquiries on 03457 48 49 50.